12 best enterprise seo tools for 2026

 A Data Centric Platform for Enterprise SEO

-Oncrawl is built for data driven organizations, offering extensive API access and professional services to ensure seamless integration and adoption.
+Oncrawl is built for data driven organizations, offering extensive API access and professional services to ensure smooth integration and adoption.
 Its platform empowers teams to build custom SEO models and connect crawl data with other business metrics.

-• Pricing: Oncrawl's pricing is primarily custom and requires a consultation.
+- Pricing: Oncrawl's pricing is primarily custom and requires a consultation.
 Plans are tailored based on crawl volume, data needs, and the level of professional support required, ensuring a scalable solution for large operations.
 You can explore options on their pricing page.

-• Use Case: An enterprise level publisher can use Oncrawl to combine crawl data with log file analysis to optimize its crawl budget.
+- Use Case: An enterprise level publisher can use Oncrawl to combine crawl data with log file analysis to optimize its crawl budget.
 By identifying which low value page templates are over crawled, the SEO team can implement rules to guide Googlebot toward high priority content, improving indexation speed for new articles.

-• Pros: Its exceptional flexibility with data exports and API access is ideal for teams with in house data analysts or BI departments.
+- Pros: Its exceptional flexibility with data exports and API access is ideal for teams with in house data analysts or BI departments.
 The platform’s ability to merge different data sources provides a holistic view of technical SEO health.

-• Cons: The platform has a steep learning curve and is best suited for experienced technical SEO professionals.
+- Cons: The platform has a steep learning curve and is best suited for experienced technical SEO professionals.
 Its pricing structure is opaque and less accessible for teams needing a quick, off the shelf solution.

 10. STAT Search Analytics (by Moz)